Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Requirements Analysis

 Beyond the commercial aspect, an important intended application of the service framework is to empower academic researchers to derive functional services from existing forecasting or optimization code.
-For this, one needs to consider the limited resources typical for academic research which implies that the task of deriving a service should require minimal effort\footnote{This is obviously beneficial for service providers with a commercial background too.}.
-Furthermore, it should be regarded that some researchers might not have a strong expertise in applied informatics but should still be able to utilize the proposed framework.
+For this, one needs to consider the limited resources typical for academic research, which implies that the task of deriving a service should require minimal effort\footnote{This is obviously beneficial for service providers with a commercial background too.}.
+Furthermore, it should be regarded that some service developers might not have a strong expertise in applied informatics but should still be able to utilize the proposed framework.
 An example to illustrate this demand could be a project with public funding dedicated to energy management in private households carried out by a consortium of research groups.
-In such a case it may appear beneficial to integrate a research group dedicated to energy meteorology to develop a forecast service for \gls{PV} power generation without demanding that this group cares about the operation and implementation details of the service.
-This leads to the following requirements: \req{NFR06}{A service provider should be able to derive a service with minimal effort from an existing forecasting or optimization algorithm.} \req{NFR07}{A service provider should be able to operate a service without requiring expert knowledge about IT infrastructure.}
+In such a case, it may appear beneficial to integrate a research group dedicated to energy meteorology to develop a forecast service for \gls{PV} power generation without demanding that this group cares about the operation and implementation details of the service.
+This leads to the following requirements: \req{NFR06}{A service developer should be able to derive a service with minimal effort from an existing forecasting or optimization algorithm.} \req{NFR07}{A service provider should be able to operate a service without requiring expert knowledge about IT infrastructure.}

-A service provider operating a service for a longer time may want to work on the service continuously, in order to maintain or even improve performance and usability.
-Such efforts could include breaking changes, like e.g. an adaption of the data format which is not backwards compatible.
-In order to give users time to adjust to those changes it is common to operate an old and a new version in parallel.
-However, this implies that the user must be able to select which version of a service should be utilized, thus leading to the following requirement: \req{NFR08}{A user must be able to specify which version of a service should be utilized.}
+A service operating for a longer time may need continuous development work by both service developer and provider, e.g. in order to maintain or even improve performance and usability.
+Such efforts could include breaking changes, like e.g. an adaption of the data format which is not backward compatible.
+In order to give \gls{EMS} developers time to adjust to those changes, it is common to operate an old and a new version in parallel.
+However, this implies that the \gls{EMS} developer must be able to select which version of a service should be utilized, thus leading to the following requirement: \req{NFR08}{An \gls{EMS} developer must be able to specify which version of a service should be utilized.}